 Comprehensive travel insurance including repatriation cover is essential.

 Backpackers often have the opportunity to meet up with similar like-minded travellers

-Those specifically intending to mix with locals and visit isolated communities should realise their is likely to be a difference in the local culture, customs and values from that with which they are familiar and this should be respected, Female travellers, for example, should be advised to respect local dress code such as covering legs and shoulders, and be careful about casual contact or conversations which could be misinterpreted.
+Those specifically intending to mix with locals and visit isolated communities should realise there is likely to be a difference in the local culture, customs and values from that with which they are familiar, and this should be respected.
+Female travellers, for example, should be advised to respect local dress code such as covering legs and shoulders and be careful to avoid casual conversations which could be misinterpreted as sexual advances.

 Sometimes travelling alone can lead to loneliness and 'drifting' into unfamiliar and possible dangerous communal lifestyles.
 Peer pressure can lead to activities such using unsafe motorbike transport, drug-taking and unprotected sex.